Lecithin-Sphingomyelin Ratio (Amniotic Fluid)

 Your water breaks early (premature rupture of amniotic membranes)

-The placenta can't fully support the developing fetus (placental insufficiency)
+The placenta can't fully support the baby growing in the uterus (placental insufficiency)

 Rh disease (erythroblastosis)